zrhar327/AndroidCollab/ReadMe.txt

 This is the orginial file.
+It has now been altered.